How beginners can train for their first triathlon when they are over 50 is a good question to ask!

 GOOD SHAPE and over 50

-The other plus points for doing 3 sports is that I no longer have joint pain, I have the muscle strength and the swim workouts are preventing me from overstraining my knees.
-Triathlon sports are not just for the young or for the professional sports people.
+The other plus points for doing 3 sports are that I no longer have joint pain, I have muscle strength, and the swim workouts are preventing me from overstraining my knees.
+Triathlon sports are not just for the young or the professional sports people.
 The diversity in the sport keeps my interest high and I stay motivated.

 I try to run a couple of times a week and then I go to the swimming pool as well.
 The bike rides are more spontaneous during my off-season.
 In the back of my mind, I want to stay fit and ready for my next triathlon.
 I do not stay in constant ‘training’ but I do try to stay in good shape in all three sports.

-I have only done one race distance so far but I would like to aim for the Olympic distance next year.
+I have only done one race distance so far but I would like to aim for the Olympic distance sometime soon.

 Endurance has always been an issue for me so keeping up in the three sports during the winter months, I think will help with endurance training and maintenance.